Welcome to Singapore Travelogue. This is a continuation from the Pre-lude in the Home Page of “Trodden Paths” –> The Trodden Paths

 The Mustafa Experience

 I was already on my penultimate day of the stay.
 Got assurance that Mustafa is the most economically convenient venue for any kind of shopping spree!
 For me, it was logistically convenient as well!
-Just had to go down couple of floors to immerse myself into the mad crowd!
+I just had to go down a couple of floors to immerse myself into the mad crowd!
 Very soon, I realized that more than being a shopping center, it was a venue for get-togethers.
 Most of the crowd would just roam and look around the immense array of items and add them in their wish list!
 Unfortunately, I did not have the luxury of time to adopt that way of life.
 Made a whirlwind tour of the multiple floors, before zeroing on the Chocolate section.
 Picked up a few kgs of various chocolates along with some other items.
-Even this apparently mundane exercise took me more than couple of hours!
+Even this apparently mundane exercise took me more than a couple of hours!

 It was time to leave.
 While I was very confident of coming back to continue my romance with Singapore, I never thought that it would almost be like a second home in the years to come.
 To date, I have visited Singapore on more than 30 occasions, and every time, my appreciation for the City-State has only grown.
 In the coming days, I intend to write about some more adventures involving Singapore!
 I would still be cherishing the wonderful memories of my first overseas trip.